datamade/testing-guidelines/intermediate-python-testing.md

 Success!

-Note: You may create additional `conftest.py` files with special fixtures in your topical subdirectories.
+<sup>**Note:** You may create additional `conftest.py` files with special fixtures in your topical subdirectories.
 Test modules within the subdirectory will then have access to both global and special fixtures.
-This a great way to stay organized in complex testing situations.
+This a great way to stay organized in complex testing situations.</sup>

 ## Parameterizing fixtures

 Behavior-driven development hinges on the question, "How should my code behave, given a certain context?"
 In our math example, we only test one context: summing two positive integers.
 What if one or both integers is negative?
 What if they’re floats?
 What if they’re not numbers at all?

 Lucky for us, the `pytest` framework can test multiple contexts with one fixture – testing sugar, known as parameterized fixtures.
 To parameterize your fixture, first create an iterable containing your test cases.
 Then, pass your iterable to the `params` keyword argument of the `fixture` decorator.
 Tests that include your fixture will now run once for every parameter.

+<sup>**Note:** the below example uses [`pytest.raises` as a context manager](https://docs.pytest.org/en/latest/assert.html#assertions-about-expected-exceptions) to test the `TypeError` exception.</sup>

 **`conftest.py`**